ProCLIP: Progressive Vision-Language Alignment via LLM-based Embedder: Introduction

-\section{introduction}
+\section{Introduction}

-CLIP demonstrates remarkable zero-shot recognition capabilities by learning joint vision-language representations through contrastive learning on large-scale image–text pairs~\citep{clip}.
-Serving as a bridge between vision and language, it is widely adopted in multiple downstream tasks such as image–text retrieval~\citep{alip,zheng2025gradient}, text-to-image generation~\citep{clipgen}, and open-vocabulary object detection~\citep{cora}.
-However, the original CLIP model relies on English text captions with a maximum length of 77 tokens as its supervisory signal~\citep{longclip}.
-This design limits its capacity to process long-form text and restricts input to English-only~\citep{siglip2}.
-Additionally, due to the absence of supervision for fine-grained textual semantics, this limitation further impedes its semantic understanding capability~\citep{degla,gu2025breaking,gu2025unime}.
+CLIP~\citep{clip} establishes robust joint vision-language representations via large-scale contrastive learning, serving as a cornerstone for tasks like retrieval~\citep{alip}, generation~\citep{clipgen}, and detection~\citep{cora}.
+Despite its success, CLIP is constrained by its 77-token English-only supervisory signal~\citep{longclip, siglip2}.
+Furthermore, the lack of fine-grained textual supervision hampers its ability to capture nuanced semantic details~\citep{degla}.

-To overcome these limitations, methods such as Long-CLIP~\citep{longclip} interpolate positional embeddings and fine-tune on long text–image pairs to extend the input length.
-While effective for long-text understanding, such approaches still fall short in enhancing CLIP’s fine-grained semantic understanding and multilingual capabilities.
-Recently, LLM exhibits remarkable proficiency in natural language processing, and it has pivoted towards harnessing decoder-only architectures for effective representation learning~\citep{llm2vec,nvembedding}.
-Following this trend, methods such as FLAME~\citep{flame} and LLM2CLIP~\citep{llm2clip} propose to replace CLIP’s original text encoder with LLM-based embedders.
-By leveraging the rich open-world knowledge inherent in LLMs, these approaches aim to enhance CLIP’s representational capacity—particularly in processing longer and more complex image captions.
-However, these methods align the CLIP image encoder directly with the LLM-based text embedder through contrastive learning, while neglecting the rich pretrained knowledge within CLIP.
-This ``\textit{from-scratch alignment}'' compels both encoders to learn a new representation space from scratch, disregarding the original CLIP alignment knowledge.
-Such an approach increases the risk of overfitting, particularly when training data is scarce, thereby compromising model generalization.
-This observation leads to a critical research question: \textit{How can we systematically leverage CLIP’s pretrained knowledge to achieve efficient cross-modal alignment with an LLM-based embedder while preserving generalization capability?}
+To overcome CLIP's limitations, Long-CLIP~\citep{longclip} interpolates positional embeddings for longer inputs, yet struggles with fine-grained and multilingual understanding.
+Meanwhile, FLAME~\citep{flame} and LLM2CLIP~\citep{llm2clip} replace CLIP’s text encoder with LLM-based embedders~\citep{llm2vec, nvembedding} to leverage their rich linguistic priors.
+However, these methods typically perform "from-scratch alignment," directly forcing the image encoder to align with the LLM via contrastive learning.
+By neglecting CLIP’s original pretrained knowledge, this approach risks overfitting and undermines generalization, especially under data-scarce conditions.
+This motivates a critical question: \textit{How can we systematically leverage CLIP’s pretrained knowledge to achieve efficient cross-modal alignment with LLMs while preserving generalization?}